stayallive/certificate-chain-resolver/README.md

 $chain->getCertificatesWithoutOriginal();
 ```

-There are 2 possible exception that can be thrown while retrieving the certificate or it's chain:
+There are 2 possible exceptions that are thrown while retrieving the certificate or it's chain, they both extend `ResolverException`:

 - `CouldNotLoadCertificate` - this indicates fetching the certificate from an URL or path failed
 - `CouldNotParseCertificate` - this indicates parsing the fetched certificate failed because it's invalid or it's encoding is unsupported